What is Owners Equity?

 This is basically a measure to assess how much a company’s net assets belong to the shareholders.
 It shows how a company utilizes its profit (basically retained earnings which are not distributed in the form of a dividend) and capital which is invested by the owners of the business.
 A high shareholders equity on the balance sheet is an indication that the business is mostly funded from internal sources and less amount of external debt.

-This has been a guide to what is Owners Equity Statement?
-Here we discuss shareholders equity examples, its equation, and how shareholders equity is shown on the Balance Sheet.
+This has been a guide to what is Owners Equity Statement and its definition?
+Here we discuss the formula to calculate owners equity along with step by step examples.
 You may learn more about the basics of accounting from the following articles –